daniellmb/console.style/README.md

 console.log('%cThis text will be green', 'color:green');
 ```

-That wasn't too bad, but what if you wanted to have just a section of text green?
-You'd have to do something like this to reset the color back to black.
+That wasn't too bad, but what if you want just a section of text green?
+Then you'd have to do something like the following to reset the color back to black.

 ```JavaScript
 console.log('%cThis text%c will all be green', 'color:green', 'color:black');
 ```

-Of course you may need to take it a step further by setting and resetting multiple CSS rules.
+Of course, in a real use you probably need to take it a step further by setting and resetting multiple CSS rules.

 ```JavaScript
 console.log('Some %ctext%c will all be %cgreen%c, but not this', 'font-weight:bold;', 'font-weight:normal;', 'color:green;', 'color:black');
 ```

-As you can see it quickly gets out of hand when you have to manually reset each style, and remember what `%c` token goes with what method parameter so the styles won't bleed over into the next section.
+As you can see it quickly gets out of hand.
+You must explicitly reset each style, and remember what `%c` token goes with what method parameter so the styles will not bleed over into the next section.

 ## There is a better way!